edoardo849/go-or-the-future-of-the-dev/ARTICLE.md

 ## The solution, part 1: better software
 All the above points lean toward one crucial point: if we cannot safely rely on the hardware to increase the performance, we need to turn to software.
 And boy what a mess we have there.

 Most of the traditional programming languages comes from the 90's and uses traditional single-threaded processes.
 Multi-threading is of course possible but it's messy, complicated and way too expensive.
-Let's look at the creation of a Thread in Java: the creation of a thread start out at 1Mb, along with a region of memory called a guard page that acts as a guard between one thread's memory and another.
+Let's look at a Thread in Java: the creation of a thread start out at 1Mb, along with a region of memory called a guard page that acts as a guard between one thread's memory and another.

-This means that, if creating a web server, creating one thread per request will eventualy lead to an `OutOfMemoryError`.
+This means that, if creating a web server, creating one thread per request will eventually lead to an `OutOfMemoryError`.
 Moreover, threads have significant setup and teardown costs because it has to request resources from the OS and return it once its done.

 However, even though most programming languages have *support* for multi-threading, the real problem comes with concurrent execution and the perils of threading-locking, race conditions and deadlocks.
 For more on the difference between concurrency and parallelism, go see Rob Pike's excellent talk [concurrency is not parallelism](https://blog.golang.org/concurrency-is-not-parallelism).
 Spoiler: parallelism is doing the same thing at once, while concurrency can involve parallelism, but it's more doing different things at once.
 As one can quickly see, in the latter case, communication between the "tasks" - or processes - becomes crucial.

-Another separate chapter should be dedicated to Object-Oriented-Programming (OOP): in JAVA everythings quickly becomes a pointer which puts lots of preassure on the heap thus running around the CPU, which is not very memory-effective.
+Another separate chapter should be dedicated to Object-Oriented-Programming (OOP): in JAVA everything quickly becomes a pointer which puts lots of pressure on the heap thus running around the CPU, which is not very memory-effective.
 So what?
 Are we back to `C`'s `allocs` and `free`?
 Of course not.

 For best performance on today's hardware in today's world, we need a programming language which: